Achieving our goals in uncertain times

 Achieving our goals in a churning world requires a different set of skills from achieving the same outcomes in a stable environment.
 What are those skills and how can we acquire them?

 I can’t think of a better example than elite army units.
 Special forces operating behind enemy lines know how to accomplish their objectives in fast-changing, unpredictable, even hostile environments.
-And they do this by defining just two things.
+They achieve this by defining just two things.

-First they make sure that, as well as knowing their mission objective, every team member understands the purpose of the mission: the role it plays as part of the wider campaign.
-Then, when things turn out differently from the way they expected, every person can quickly find new ways to achieve the same purpose — independently if necessary.
-This increases adaptability.
+First they make sure that, as well as knowing their specific mission objectives, every team member understands the overall purpose of the mission: the reason it is happening and the role it plays as part of the wider campaign.
+This means that, when things turn out differently from the way they expected, people can quickly find new ways to achieve the same purpose — independently if necessary.
+This increases the adaptability of the team.

-Second, every unit is also given rules of engagement.
-These define what actions (such as returning fire) are appropriate and inappropriate under different circumstances.
+Second, every unit is given rules of engagement.
+These define what actions (such as returning fire) are appropriate and not appropriate under different circumstances.
 This reduces distractions and keeps the unit focused on its priorities.

-By defining just these two things, these organisations and people increase their focus and their adaptability, which maximises their chances of success in a fast-changing environment.
+By defining these two things, special forces increase their focus and their adaptability, which maximises their chances of success in a fast-changing environment.

-For us, the equivalents of purpose and rules of engagement are our purpose and our values.
+For us, the equivalents of purpose and rules of engagement are our purpose and values.

-Our purpose defines the underlying intention behind whatever we are doing.
-Being clear about our purpose enables us to adapt quickly to changing circumstances and to keep moving in the same direction, even when the world around us changes.
-What we are working to achieve in the world and Why we are doing it can both remain the same, even when How we achieve those things needs to change.
+Our purpose defines the underlying intention behind whatever we are working to achieve.
+Being clear about our purpose enables us to adapt quickly to changing circumstances and keep moving in the same direction, even when the world around us changes.
+Because what we are working to achieve, and why we are doing it, can remain the same even when how we work to achieve those things needs to change.

 Our values show us which issues matter to us and which issues we can ignore.
 This saves us time and keeps us focused on what matters most to us.
-Our values also enable us to define how we choose to behave, no matter what the people around us might do or say.
-Again, this saves us time, it saves us energy, and it keeps us centred and grounded: able to find the best way forward and move quickly to action.
+Our values also enable us to define how we choose to behave, no matter what other people do or say.
+Again, this saves us time and energy, and it also keeps us centred and grounded: able to find the best way forward and move quickly to action.

 This is another step to becoming antifragile.